 A visit to Pune is incomplete without visiting the Dagdusheth Mandir.
 It is the pride of Pune.
 Many Punekars start their day by bowing down to their beloved god.
 The temple welcomes people of all faith and soothes every chaotic soul that comes in search of some peace.

-Dagdusheth Ganpati Information
+Dagdusheth Ganpati Travel Tips

 - Try visiting the temple during Ganapati festivals.
 The decorations are breathtaking.